Unlock Cost Savings: How LCL Shipping Enhances Your Supply Chain Efficiency

 When to Use LCL vs. When to Use FCL

 • LCL: Ideal for shipments less than 15 cubic meters, flexible schedules, and cost-saving on smaller loads.
+Perfect for trial shipments, market entry tests, or ongoing smaller orders.

 • FCL: Best for shipments nearing full container capacity, requiring faster transit and enhanced security.
+FCL also simplifies customs processing and minimizes potential damage since cargo isn’t handled during consolidation.

 How a 3PL Provider Simplifies LCL Shipping